fablab-bergamo/Fab-O-matic/hardware/README.md

 ![image](https://github.com/fablab-bergamo/fab-o-matic/assets/6236243/046bd7b5-0c89-4604-947c-9c6126ae2a86)

 * The color PCB front panel is missing a soldermask expansion to let the NeoPixel light filter through the white silkscreen.
 A spot of silkscreen can easily be removed with a Dremel.
+* Power can flow from the machine to the host through the USB port.
+A diode needs to be added.
+* Power can flow from the host to the machine through the USB port.
+A diode needs to be added.
 * Reverse/under voltage protection circuit is wrong.
+* PCB design is problably not MAINS AC safe (NC/NO/COM tracks to the relay).

 Changes from rev 0.4: